-The Ark with the Mercy Seat on top: יהוה's throne.
-The blood of Yahusha delivers from the penalty and power of sin.
+The Ark with the Mercy Seat on top-יהוה's throne

-Hebrews 8:1 Now of the things which we have spoken this is the sum: We have such a high priest, who is set on the right hand of the throne of the Majesty in the heavens; 2 A minister of the sanctuary, and of the true tabernacle, which התוה pitched, and not man.
-3 For every high priest is ordained to offer gifts and sacrifices: wherefore it is of necessity that this man has somewhat also to offer.
-4 For if he were on earth, he should not be a priest, seeing that there are priests that offer gifts according to the Torah: 5 Who serve unto the example and shadow of heavenly things, as Moses was admonished of Elohim when he was about to make the tabernacle: He said that you make all things according to the pattern showed to you on the mount.
-6 But now has he obtained a more excellent ministry, by how much also he is the mediator of a better covenant, which was established upon better promises.
-C-MATS
+Hebrews 8:1 Now the sum of the things which we have spoken is this: We have a high priest, who is set on the right hand of the throne of the Majesty in the heavens; 2 A minister of the sanctuary, and of the true tabernacle, which pitched and not man.
+3 For every high priest is ordained to offer gifts and sacrifices: it is of necessity that this man has something also to offer.
+4 For if he were on earth, he would not be a priest, since there are priests that offer gifts according to the Torah: 5 Who serve as an example and shadow of heavenly things, as Moses was admonished by Elohim when he was about to make the tabernacle: See, said he, that you make all things according to the pattern showed to you on the mount.
+6 But now has he obtained a more excellent ministry, he is the mediator of a better covenant which was established upon better promises.
 Hebrews 9:23 It was therefore necessary that the patterns of things in the heavens should be purified with these; but the heavenly things themselves with better sacrifices than these.
-24 For Mashiach is not entered into the holy places made with hands, which are the figures of the true; but into heaven itself, now to appear in the presence of Elohim for us.
-C-MATS
+24 For Mashiach has not entered into the holy places made with hands which are the copies of true things; but into heaven itself to appear in the presence of Elohim for us.
+Hebrews 10:1 For the Torah having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make perfect those who draw near.